FBAR vs. Form 8938: What’s the Difference and Do You Need to File Both?

 Example:

 Maria works for a U.S. company with a German subsidiary.
-She can sign on the subsidiary’s German bank account (€200,000 balance) but has no ownership interest.
+She can sign on the subsidiary’s German bank account (with a €200,000 balance), but she has no ownership interest.
 She also has her personal German account with €8,000.

 Maria’s requirements: FBAR (reports both the company account and her personal account, totaling over $10,000).
 No FATCA (she doesn’t own the company account, and her personal assets are below the threshold).